-Effective July 1, 2019, current home care workers will be placed on a step commensurate with their IP hours of work retroactively calculated to July 1, 2005.
-Bargaining unit home care workers will be paid according to the wage scales found in Appendix A. During the life of this Agreement wages shall be adjusted upward for each home care worker based upon accumulation of hours not including time spent as mentors pursuant to Section 8.2.
+Effective July 1, 2021, current home care workers will be placed on a step commensurate with their IP hours of work retroactively calculated to July 1, 2005.
+In addition, effective July 1, 2022, all home care workers will be placed on a step that also includes their verifiable hours of work as a Medicaid-contracted home care agency direct care worker retroactively calculated to July 1, 2017.
+Individual providers who wish to receive credit for their home care agency direct care work must produce, within sixty (60) days of signing their individual contract with the Employer, a letter from their other Employer(s) or Employer-provided payroll records verifying direct in-home care hours worked since July 1, 2017.
+Providers who are already working as individual providers but were never given credit for their home care agency experience may submit, by May 1, 2022, a letter from their previous Employer(s) or Employer-provided payroll records verifying direct inhome care hours worked since July 1, 2017.
+Bargaining unit home care workers will be paid according to the wage scales found in Appendix A. During the life of this Agreement, wages shall be adjusted upward for each home care worker based upon accumulation of hours not including time spent as mentors pursuant to Section 8.2.
 All home care workers shall be paid strictly on an hourly basis.
 Except as modified by this Agreement, all home care workers shall be paid strictly according to the wage scales.
 Any non-hourly payment arrangements, or arrangements to pay any home care worker according to any other rate than the rates contained in Appendix A, are hereby void.